Fury from the Deep

 Fury from the Deep is the completely missing sixth serial of the fifth season in the British science fiction television series Doctor Who, which originally aired in six weekly parts from 16 March to 20 April 1968.
+Loosely based on the 1965 radio serial The Slide by writer Victor Pemberton, this story marks Deborah Watling's last regular appearance as Victoria Waterfield and the first appearance of the sonic screwdriver.

-In this serial, the Doctor (Patrick Troughton) and his travelling companions Jamie McCrimmon (Frazer Hines) and Victoria Waterfield (Deborah Watling) find themselves at a Euro Sea Gas refinery off the coast of contemporary England, where an infectious weed spreads rapidly, infecting and mind controlling anyone who comes into contact with it, including the refinery leader Robson (Victor Maddern).
-This story is the last to feature Watling as Victoria Waterfield.
-It also marks the first appearance of the Doctor's gadget, the sonic screwdriver.
+In this serial, the Doctor (Patrick Troughton) and his travelling companions Jamie McCrimmon (Frazer Hines) and Victoria Waterfield (Watling) arrive at a Euro Sea Gas refinery off the coast of contemporary England, where an infectious weed spreads rapidly, infecting and controlling the minds of anyone who comes into contact with it, including the refinery leader Robson (Victor Maddern).

-Although audio recordings, still photographs, and clips of the story exist, no episodes of this serial are known to have survived.
-Chronologically, it is the most recent story to be completely missing from the BBC Archives.
-BBC Studios released an animated version of the serial using the surviving audio in September 2020, animated by Big Finish Creative.
+Although it received mixed reviews from contemporary critics, Fury from the Deep has been positively re-evaluated as one of the scariest stories in Doctor Who's history.
+Every episode of the serial was destroyed by the BBC in 1974 due to archival policy, though small clips and the complete audio soundtrack exists.
+It was the last serial to have its videotapes wiped.
+In September 2020, BBC Studios released an animated reconstruction using the original audio, animated by Big Finish Creative.